r4ds/bookclub-mshiny/speakers/colin_fay.md

 (add any questions in an appropriate subsection, or add a new subsection if your question doesn't quite fit).

+### Colin's Career

+- Shiny was released in 2012
+  - Were you working with R at the time
+  - Did you have experience building web applications before working with shiny?

 ### Notable Shiny Apps

 ### Development

 - For non-work applications, where do ideas for a new application come from?
 - Are there any tools other than RStudio you use when developing a Shiny application? (e.g. VS Code + extensions)
+- In your book, 'modules' are introduced really early on (and we haven't yet studied modules in the bookclub)
+  - when splitting an app up into modules, how does the thought process differ from splitting up a script into functions/classes
+  - what determines where to separate modules: the data, the behaviour or the UI

 ### Debugging and Testing